CV-ShuchangLyu/ME-RSRG/README.md

 [TBD] Realease all models one-by-one.

+[2026-07-31] Qwen3.5-4B is included.
+The model and results will be updated soon!!

 [2026-07-16] We fix our evaluation code.
 The code will be released soon!!
 The results will be updated soon!!

 [2026-07-03] We improve our proposed **EAR** to **EARI**, more models will be available soon!!
 [Hugging Face Models](https://huggingface.co/AlleyOop26)